Applications for Free School Transport

 - P1, S1, S5 & S6.

-Applications should be made via the Council Website using the online form
+Applications should only be made via the Council Website using the online form

 How do I apply?

-The easiest way to apply is using the Free School School Transport online form.
+Please make all applications using the on-line form.
+Free School School Transport online form.
 This can be used to apply for a first time pass, a renewal, a replacement or to advise of a change of details.

 Apart from those who live in excess of the council qualifying distance the following pupils may also qualify: